Computations by fly-automata beyond monadic second-order logic: Application to graphs

-\textit{Graph partition problems with numerical constraints}
+(4.4.2) \ \textit{Graph partition problems with numerical constraints}

-Some partition problems consist in finding an $s$-tuple $(X_{1},...,X_{s})$ satisfying:
+Some partition problems consist in finding an $s$-tuple $\overline{X}$ satisfying:

-\begin{quote} $Partition(X_{1},...,X_{s})\wedge P_{1}(X_{1})\wedge\ ...\ \wedge P_{s} (X_{s})\wedge R(|X_{1}|,...,|X_{s}|)$, \end{quote}
+\begin{quote} $Partition(\overline{X})\wedge P_{1}(X_{1})\wedge\ ...\ \wedge P_{s} (X_{s})\wedge R(|X_{1}|,...,|X_{s}|)$, \end{quote}

-where, $P_{1},...,P_{s}$ are properties of sets and $R$ is a \textbf{P} -computable arithmetic condition.
-An example is the notion of \ \emph{equitable s-coloring} : $P_{i}(X_{i})$ is stability for each $i$ and condition $R(|X_{1}|,...,|X_{s}|)$ expresses that\ any two numbers $|X_{i} |$\ and\ $|X_{j}|$ differ by at most 1.
-The existence of an equitable 3-coloring is not trivial : it holds for the cycles but not for the graphs $K_{n,n}$ for large $n$.
-The existence of an equitable $s$-coloring is W[1]-hard for the parameter defined as $s$ plus the tree-width ([Fell]), hence presumably not FPT for this parameter.
-Our constructions yield, for each integer $s$, an FPT-FA for checking the existence of an equitable $s$-coloring for clique-width as parameter.\ We obtain the answer from :
+where $P_{1},...,P_{s}$ are properties of sets and $R$ is a \textbf{P} -computable arithmetic condition.
+An example is the notion of \ \emph{equitable s-coloring}: $P_{i}(X_{i})$ is $St[X_{i}]$ for each $i$ and $R(|X_{1}|,...,|X_{s}|)$ expresses that\ any two numbers $|X_{i} |$\ and\ $|X_{j}|$ differ by at most 1.
+The existence of an equitable 3-coloring is not trivial: it holds for the cycles but not for the graphs $K_{n,n}$ for large $n$.
+The existence of an equitable $s$-coloring is W[1]-hard for the parameter defined as $s$ plus the tree-width \cite{Fell2}, hence presumably not FPT for this parameter.
+Our constructions yield, for each integer $s$, an FPT-FA for checking the existence of an equitable $s$-coloring for clique-width as parameter.\ We obtain the answer from $\mathrm{Sp} \overline{X}.(Partition(\overline{X})\wedge St[X_{1}]\wedge\ ...\ \wedge St[X_{s}])$ \ that is computable by an FPT-FA.